 What happens to everything that’s left over?

-When we are done, if the client wishes, we have a thrift store buy the rest of the contents and pick up what is left over, except for books, which we donate to the VNSA and provide you with an itemized list of donations for your taxes.
+When we are done, if the client wishes, we donate items to a charity.
+We donate books to the VNSA.
+We provide you with an itemized list of donations for your taxes.
 We usually sell about 95% of what we start with.
 When we’re done, the house is completely empty.

 How by the book do you run your sales?